benoitchamot/VBA-StockAnalysis/README.md

 VBA challenge for Monash University Bootcamp Module 2

 ## Files
-- Multiple_year_stock_data.xlsx: the original data file, unchanged)
-- Multiple_year_stock_data.xlsm: a copy of the original file with macro enabled and the new code
-- CalculateYearlyChange.vb: code for the main assignment.
+- CalculateYearlyChange.vbs: code for the main assignment
-- CalculateMaxima.vbs: code for the first bonus.
+- CalculateMaxima.vbs: code for the first bonus
 - RunAll.vbs: code for the second bonus and needs both the other files
+- Clear.vbs: code to clear one or all sheets

 ## Data description
 File: Multiple_year_stock_data.xlsx